davidbonillodelbarco-png/GEB_Projects_tools/Documentation/3_LabProject_Delivery.md

 # **REPORT Practice 1: GEB Projects tools**
 ## ***Group 3: David Bonillo, Adrià Francès, Francisca García***

 The first part of the practice consisted on getting familiarized with github and Visual Studio Code, which would syncronize the changes made on the files with the repository.
 Then, a simple exercise was performed: to blink a LED using an ESP32 board programmed with PlatformIO and the Arduino framework inside Visual Studio Code.
 A crucial step for this activity was to verify that the pin of the LED was correctly specified in the source code.
+Once familiarized with VSC, GitHub and the basic devices, we proceeded with a practical case.

-### Case example: 3D orientation in space
+### 3D orientation in space
 ----
 The case example consisted in usign an ESP32 (IP:192.168.1.32) based PCB board with an IMU (Inertial Mass Unit) sensor to obtain 3D orientation in a 3D space.
 The IMU integrates three sensors (a gyroscope to measure the angular speed, an accelerometer to measure the linear accelaration and a compass to have a reference to the geographical world) and a DMP microcontroller to process data an obtain its proper RPY (Roll-Pitch-Yaw) 3-D orientation.